rsdn/CodeJam/README.md

 .NET Framework 2.0 support is limited.
 Functionality not supported in addition to .NET Framework 3.5 limitations:

+* Ranges - all related classes are not supported due to lack of expressions support
+* Operators - all related classes are not supported due to lack of expressions support
+* Expressions - all related classes are not supported due to lack of expressions support
 * LINQ to XML extensions - .NET 2.0 doesn't have LINQ XML related classes

 ### .NET Framework 3.0 support